Steinitz's theorem: Related results

 In any dimension higher than three, the algorithmic Steinitz problem consists of determining whether a given lattice is the face lattice of a convex polytope.
 It is unlikely to have polynomial time complexity, as it is NP-hard and more strongly complete for the existential theory of the reals, even for four-dimensional polytopes, by Richter-Gebert's universality theorem.
 Here, the existential theory of the reals is a class of computational problems that can be formulated in terms of finding real variables that satisfy a given system of polynomial equations and inequalities.
 For the algorithmic Steinitz problem, the variables of such a problem can be the vertex coordinates of a polytope, and the equations and inequalities can be used to specify the flatness of each face in the given face lattice and the convexity of each angle between faces.
 Completeness means that every other problem in this class can be transformed into an equivalent instance of the algorithmic Steinitz problem, in polynomial time.
 The existence of such a transformation implies that, if the algorithmic Steinitz problem has a polynomial time solution, then so does every problem in the existential theory of the reals, and every problem in NP.
-However, because a given graph may correspond to more than one face lattice, it is difficult to extend this completeness result to the problem of recognizing the graphs of 4-polytopes.
+However, because a given graph may correspond to more than one face lattice, it is difficult to extend this completeness result to the problem of recognizing the vertex-edge graphs of 4-polytopes.
 Determining the computational complexity of this graph recognition problem remains open.